apache/celeborn/docs/deploy_on_k8s.md

 ...
 ```

-Given that Celeborn Master/Worker takes time to start, you can see the following phenomenon:
+Given that Celeborn Master/Worker Pod takes time to start, you can see the following phenomenon:

 ```
 ** server can't find celeborn-master-0.celeborn-master-svc.default.svc.cluster.local: NXDOMAIN